secureworks/taegis-sdk-python/docs/getting_started.md

 ## Exploring the SDK

 The SDK was built around utilizing the Python built-in: `help`.
 You can use help on any object within the `GraphQLService` object structure to understand what is available and how to call it.
+The help menu is a great resource for determining input types.
+Each service is self contained so that if you need an input, like `SearchRequestInput`, you will find it under `taegis_sdk_python.services.<service>.types`.

 ```python
 from taegis_sdk_python import GraphQLService